Hoist the sails, we're setting off! Must-visit autumn sailing events

 The America's Cup, a highly prestigious regatta that takes place every four years, heralds its upcoming edition with a series of World Series races to get teams ready for the final battle.
 It is a race in which the sailors must test not only their physical abilities, but above all their tactics.

 Embarking on a vast journey across the Atlantic, this race links the French port city of Le Havre to Salvador de Bahia in Brazil.
-Navigating over 4,350 nautical miles, the Transat Jacques Vabre is a dual-sailor challenge known for its demanding oceanic conditions and draws a diverse international roster of participants.
+Held every two years in the autumn, it spans over 4,350 nautical miles, making the Transat Jacques Vabre a dual-sailor challenge known for its demanding oceanic conditions and drawing a diverse international roster of participants.

-As 2023 winds down, the sport of yachting is still full of passion, competition and adventure, and events continue to attract professionals, amateurs, and fans worldwide.
+Even in autumn, the world of yachting remains full of passion, competition, and adventure, with events continuing to attract professionals, amateurs, and fans worldwide.
 So, which boat will you charter for your autumn sail?

 We're here to help you choose the perfect boat.